 Berlin; capital of Germany, city of history, contrasts, war remnants, but also city of Christmas markets and lights all around.

-It is definitely not the most beautiful city I have visited, but surely one of the most interesting and appealing ones, especially in December before Christmas.
+It's not the most beautiful city I have visited, but surely one of the most interesting and appealing ones, especially in December before Christmas.

 Obviously there are many popular sights you can visit here, which we did and I will mention briefly.
 But I especially want to mention a few of the nicer neighborhoods, some ultimate shopping tips from my experience and of course the many Christmas markets in particular!